Market Analysis

 The Role of Remote Sensing in EUDR Compliance

 Companies like SatYield are already making such data available via its AI-based satellite technology, primarily for the purpose of yield monitoring, mapping, and forecasting.
-As technology continues to advance and emerging needs arise, these platforms will be able to use satellite data to generate geolocation coordinates and provide insights into land use, offering a straightforward way for Agribusinesses to gather the necessary data for EUDR compliance.

 Automated systems for data collection and verification, such as those integrated with satellite monitoring tools, will allow for real-time updates and immediate corrective measures when discrepancies are detected, companies like SatYield are working to bridge this gap, democratizing yield data and providing affordable solutions to farmers worldwide.